Cowboys News App [Android]

 Still, Alarcón entered the game late and wasn't facing premier defensive talent.
 How he'd hold up in a regular-season game stepping in for Tyron Smith is a much different scenario and one that Dallas may not be able to feel confident about by Week One.

-Even the notion of using 1st-round pick as an emergency left tackle took a hit last night.
-While Smith put on a show at times with his powerful blocking at guard, he also had some issues with that would only be exacerbated playing tackle.
+Even the notion of using 1st-round pick Tyler Smith as an emergency left tackle took a hit last night.
+While Smith put on a show at times with his powerful blocking at guard, he also had some issues with penalties that would only be exacerbated playing tackle.
 That aside, you'd also rather let the rookie focus on one job this year.

 Management's line recently has been that they wanted to see what their young guys could do before looking to .
-Well, they've now had weeks of camp and a game to tell them that Josh Ball isn't the answer at swing tackle.
+Well, they've now had weeks of camp and a preseason game to tell them that Josh Ball isn't the answer at swing tackle.

-Your move, Cowboys .
+Your move, Cowboys front office.

 7 Comments